TheAbstractDev/scheduly/README.md

 - Scheduling Interval ([cron format] (http://www.nncron.ru/help/EN/working/cron-format.htm) or [human interval] (https://github.com/rschmukler/human-interval))
 - Body

+If the scheduling interval is at the cron format, the job will be executed every Scheduling Interval else.
+If the scheduling inverval is at the human interval format, the job will be executed once at the scheduling Interval

 ## Updating Jobs
 ### updateJob
 Updates a given webhooks with the new body